kogarashisan/LavaSite/tutorials/Events.md

 });
 ```

-`button_click` from `_event_handlers` is the actual event name - that's how you will reference your event in templates.
+`_onButtonClick` from `TEMPLATE_METHODS` is the actual event name - that's how you will reference your event in templates.
 `_onButtonClick` is name of the event handler.
 Notice, that we can get `count_clicked` variable directly, but we assign it
 using `set` method - it generates "changed" events for the template. <b>You should never set widget properties directly,
 otherwise your templates will not be able to update themselves.</b>